shoobooshooboo/clawgic/README.md

 ```

 # comparison
-Finally, we have ways of comparing multiple expressions.
+Finally, we have ways of comparing multiple expressions. (these are also very unoptimized right now)
 ```rs
 let t1 = ExpressionTree::new("A&B").unwrap();
 let t2 = ExpressionTree::new("B&A").unwrap();